 These providers work together through integrations to provide a seamless user experience for both businesses and consumers.

-Once you’ve taken care of the preliminary work required to start taking online payments, it’s time to configure your payment providers and make some sales!
+Once you’ve taken care of the preliminary work required to start taking online payments, it’s time to configure your ecommerce credit card processors and make some sales!

 On the surface, online credit card processing looks simple, and to the untrained eye it may seem as if every step of an online purchase is supported by a single provider.
 On the backend, it’s quite the opposite.
 While your website hosting and shopping cart keep your website live and make your products appear available to consumers, the Payment Gateway and online merchant account power your ability to make actual sales.

-In terms of technical steps, successful online credit card processing goes as follows:
+In terms of technical steps, successful ecommerce credit card processing goes as follows:

 - The card information is manually entered into the shopping cart software.